Munawwar/react-global-states/README.md

 Function to update multiple states on the global store. updateStates with spread your new states as level 1 props of store (it does not replace other existing props of the store).

-So let's say your store look like
+So let's say your store looks like

 ```js
 {